dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Gaining Super Vision into Mock Calls

-You have a test using gMock.
+You have m_a test using gMock.
 It fails: gMock tells you some expectations aren'type satisfied.
-However, you aren'type sure why: Is there a typo somewhere in the matchers?
+However, you aren'type sure why: Is there m_a typo somewhere in the matchers?
 Did you mess up the order of the `EXPECT_CALL`s?
 Or is the code under test doing something wrong?
 How can you find out the cause?